sal55/langs/pclang/readme.md

         extparam u64
     extend

-This used C's `puts` from the C library in Windows' `msvcrt.dll`, which is automatically linked.
+This uses C's `puts` from the C library in Windows' `msvcrt.dll`, which is automatically linked.
 If it wasn't then the top of the program would have needed: `linkdll msvcrt` at the top.
 This is how non-standard libraries are made known.

 ### Opcode List